 Prospective audit of consecutive patients diagnosed in the Emergency Department with traumatic pelvic ring injuries over a 3-month period.
-The audit shall include unscheduled patient admissions from January 2025 until March 2025 as outlined in ''Key Study Dates''.
+The audit shall include unscheduled patient admissions from January 2025 until March 2025 as outlined in "Key Study Dates".

-As this is an observational cohort audit, no change to normal patient management is required.
+As this is an observational cohort audit, no change to the institutional management of these injuries will be undertaken nor recommended.